Fascia & Soffit Repair in Onslow County, NC

 Step 6

-The finish fascia is the visible board that faces outward — the element that defines your roofline's appearance and protects the structural sub-fascia behind it.
-Material selection here determines whether you are repainting and re-repairing in 5 years or maintaining a maintenance-free edge for 25+.
+The finish fascia is the board that faces outward, the piece that sets your roofline's appearance and protects the structural sub-fascia behind it.
+Material selection here decides whether you are repainting and re-repairing in 5 years or running a maintenance-free edge for 25+.

-• Cellular PVC Fascia Board (Azek/VERSATEX): Installing rot-proof, paint-grade cellular PVC boards that will not absorb moisture, support fungal growth, or require replacement — the highest-durability option for coastal environments.
+• Cellular PVC Fascia Board (Azek/VERSATEX): Installing rot-proof, paint-grade cellular PVC boards that will not absorb moisture, support fungal growth, or need replacement.
+It is the most durable option for coastal environments.

 • Aluminum Coil Stock Wrap: Custom-bending .019 or .024 gauge prefinished aluminum coil stock to wrap existing or new wood fascia, creating a maintenance-free, color-matched exterior shell that eliminates painting entirely.

-• Precision Mitered Corner Joinery: Cutting 45-degree miter joints at every outside corner and caulking with color-matched polyurethane sealant for a seamless, professional finish that distinguishes quality carpentry from typical nail-and-go repairs.
+• Precision Mitered Corner Joinery: Cutting 45-degree miter joints at every outside corner and caulking with color-matched polyurethane sealant for a clean, professional finish that sets quality carpentry apart from typical nail-and-go repairs.

 07